raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 :point_right: additional information: [setting up port forwarding](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/).

-The Lightning Network Daemon (LND) supports UPnP to configure the port-forwarding automatically and also advertise its own external IP address to the network.
-To make that work, you need to enable this feature for your router.
-If you're not sure how, just search ["enable upnp router MY-ROUTER-MODEL"](https://duckduckgo.com/?q=enable+upnp+router+MY-ROUTER-MODEL) for your own router model.
+The Lightning Network Daemon (LND) supports **UPnP** to configure the port-forwarding automatically and also advertise its own external IP address to the network.

+* Enable UPnP for your router.

+:point_right: If you're not sure how, search ["enable upnp router MY-ROUTER-MODEL"](https://duckduckgo.com/?q=enable+upnp+router+MY-ROUTER-MODEL) for your own router model.

 Save and apply these router settings, we will check them later.
 Disconnect the Pi from the power supply, wait a few seconds, and plug it in again.
 The node should now get the new fixed IP address.